May 6, 2025

 • PhD programs: in health policy and clinical practice, biochemistry and cell biology, biological sciences, cancer biology, cognitive neuroscience, integrative neuroscience, microbiology and immunology, and molecular and cellular biology

-Students in all of these programs have the opportunity to participate in clerkships and electives across the country and globe.
+Students in these programs can participate in clerkships and electives nationwide and globally.
 As an Ivy League school, students work closely with outstanding medical educators using the most advanced technology.

 Dartmouth Medical School Acceptance Rate